Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites

 where the pseudo-plastic limit $\sigma_0$ and the transitional characteristic length $h_0$ are given by

-The nominal strengths $\sigma_\text{Nc}$ of the specimens are tabulated in \Cref{tab_exp} and the size effect analysis result is presented in \cref{fig_size_effect}.
-The linear regression result in \cref{fig_size_effect_a} showed $B=1.847\times 10^{-3}~ \text{mm}^3/\text{N}^2$ and $C=3.155\times 10^{-3}~ \text{mm}^4/\text{N}^2$.
-The dimensionless values $g_\text{(II)}$ and $g'_\text{(II)}$ were obtained from the J-integral analysis of a nominal Size-2 specimen using the Abaqus/Standard solver \cite{abaqus2022}.
-The modeling details can be found in Refs. \cite{salviato2019,salviato2016}.
+The size effect analysis result is presented in \cref{fig_size_effect}.
+The linear regression result in \cref{fig_size_effect_a} showed $A=1.847\times 10^{-3}~ \text{mm}^3/\text{N}^2$ and $C=3.155\times 10^{-3}~ \text{mm}^4/\text{N}^2$.
+The dimensionless values $g$ and $g'$ were obtained from the J-integral analysis using the Abaqus 2024/Standard solver \cite{abaqus2024}.
 The nominal dimensions of the Size-2 specimen (see \Cref{tab_dimension}) were used for modeling, while additional simulation data were obtained by changing the initial crack length $a_0$ by $\pm1$ and $\pm2$ mm.
-The modeling results are illustrated in \cref{fig_size_effect_b} with $g_\text{(II)}(\alpha_0)=311.1$ where $\alpha_0=8$.
-The dimensionless value $g'_\text{(II)}(\alpha_0)$ was obtained as $g'_\text{(II)}(\alpha_0)=74.56$ through linear regression of the modeling data.
-Substituting these values into \cref{e_Gf}, the fracture energy and effective FPZ size of the specimen material was obtained as $G^\text{(II)}_\text{f}=1.347$ N/mm and $c^\text{(II)}_\text{f}=7.126$ mm, respectively.
-Additionally, the pseudo-plastic limit $\sigma_0$ and the transitional characteristic length $h_0$ were obtained as $\sigma_0=17.80 \text{ MPa}$ and $h_0=1.708 \text{ mm}$ by \cref{e_sigma0}.
+The modeling results are illustrated in \cref{fig_size_effect_b} with $g(\alpha_0)=311.1$ and $\alpha_0=8$.
+The dimensionless value $g'(\alpha_0)$ was obtained as $74.56$ from the linear regression analysis of the modeling data.
+Substituting these values into \cref{e_Gf}, the fracture energy and effective FPZ size of the specimen material were obtained as $G_\text{f}=1.347$ N/mm and $c_\text{f}=7.126$ mm, respectively.
+Additionally, the pseudo-plastic limit and the transitional characteristic length were obtained as $\sigma_0=17.80 \text{ MPa}$ and $h_0=1.708 \text{ mm}$, respectively.
 Finally, the size effect plot was drawn based on \cref{e_sigma} as shown in \cref{fig_size_effect_c}.
-The plot shows that the geometrically scaled specimens well captured both the pseudo-plastic limit and LEFM regime.
-To be specific, the Size-3 specimens were large enough to be in close proximity to the LEFM regime, while the thickness dimensions of the Size-1 set were scaled down enough to be smaller than the transitional characteristic length $h_0$.
+The plot shows that the geometrically scaled specimens well captured both the pseudo-plastic limit and the LEFM regime.
+To be specific, the Size-3 specimens were large enough to be in close proximity to the LEFM regime, while the thickness dimensions of the Size-1 set were scaled down enough to be smaller than $h_0$.